-ZONE: - Double left click - scroll control to select desired zone 1 -16, Alarms, contacts or inputs.

-(Note a device must be present before a zone can be specified).
+ZONE: - Double left click - scroll control to select desired zone 1 -80 (Note a device must be present before a zone can be specified).

-GROUP ASSIGNMENT: - Double click to assign / de assign the device into one of four groups
+GROUP ASSIGNMENT: - Double click to assign / de assign the device into one of 32 groups.
+Either as an input, output or both to a group.

-Ancillary Base devices.
+Ancillary base devices